mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Hardware Requirement

 The node is expected to run on a Linux environment or a MacOS system with memory of 16GB or higher.
-There's no strong CPU requirements.
+There's no strict CPU requirements.
+Please see below the list of tested environments for examples.

 ### Tested Environments